Hadimn77/pressure-mat/README.md

 Sensor_points.txt and interpolation_points.txt should be updated based on the sensor locations and a mapping point for pressure measurement.
 Run Interface_2D.py and Interface_3D.py for 2D and 3D pressure mats, respectively.

+Acknowledgment
+Thanks to Jessica Tsai for designing and developing the GUI.